13th Scandinavian Conference on

 System and software safety in electronic systems is becoming increasingly important in many industries and in critical societal infrastructure.
 The systems become ever more complex, connected and autonomous and the software continues to grow.
 This poses many challenges even for mature organizations, requiring approaches that go beyond established best practices.
 Many organizations face the same kind of challenges and thus sharing of experiences becomes essential

 The Scandinavian conference on safety critical systems and software has become a central meeting place for Scandinavian safety experts from industry, public and academic organizations.
 The conference is an opportunity to share experiences and make new contacts.
-There will be a plenary overview day, and a second day with parallel sessions.
-The parallel sessions will be in depth workshops and tutorials about different challenges, techniques, standards and methods.
 As for the previous years, we anticipate a healthy mixture of participants with presentations from different industries and academia.

 In addition to the usual SCSSS topics (such as safety related to artificial intelligence, agile development, architecture, autonomy, and quality assurance) we invite proposals for presentations and workshops on safety-related topics for electromobility, including electric machines, battery technologies and charging infrastructure.